johnwcowan/r7rs-work/TerminalsCowan.md

 `(term-italic? `*t*`)`
 `(term-set-italic?! `*t name italic? bold?*`)`

-Attempts to get or set those characteristics of the specific font to be used.
+Attempts to get or set the appearance of the specific font to be used.
 For legacy reasons, the value of *bold?* may affect the fgcolor rather than the font.

 ## Reading and writing